Pat Martino

-Biography
+Early life

 Martino was born Patrick Carmen Azzara in Philadelphia, Pennsylvania, United States, to father Carmen "Mickey" Azzara (d.
 1990) and mother Jean (née Orlando, d.
 1989).
 He was first exposed to jazz by his father, who sang in local clubs and briefly studied guitar.

+Career

-Pat studied with renowned jazz teacher Dennis Sandole, and in his studio met other of Sandole's students; among them, John Coltrane, James Moody, McCoy Tyner and others.
+Martino studied with renowned jazz teacher Dennis Sandole, and in his studio met some of Sandole's other students; among them, John Coltrane, James Moody, McCoy Tyner and others.
 Martino began playing professionally at the age of 15 after moving to New York City.
 He lived for a period with Les Paul and began playing at jazz clubs such as Smalls Paradise.
 He later moved into a suite in the President Hotel on 48th Street.
 He played at Smalls for six months of the year, and played summers at the Club Harlem in Atlantic City, New Jersey.

 Martino played and recorded early in his career with Lloyd Price, Willis Jackson, and Eric Kloss.
-He also worked with jazz organists Charles Earland, Richard "Groove" Holmes, Jack McDuff, Don Patterson, Trudy Pitts, Jimmy Smith, Gene Ludwig and Joey DeFrancesco.
+He also worked with jazz organists Charles Earland, Richard "Groove" Holmes, Jack McDuff, Don Patterson, Trudy Pitts, Jimmy Smith, Gene Ludwig, Ray Allen (Raymond Chenot) and Joey DeFrancesco.

 In 1980, Martino suffered a hemorrhaged arteriovenous malformation that caused a "near-fatal seizure".
 The resulting surgery, which removed part of his brain, left him with amnesia and no recollection or knowledge of his career or how to play the instrument that made him successful.
 He said he came out of surgery with complete forgetfulness, and had to learn to focus on the present rather than the past or the possible future.
 He had to completely re-learn how to play.

 He was subsequently chosen as Guitar Player of the Year in the Down Beat magazine Readers' Poll of 2004.
 In 2006, Mobile Fidelity Sound Lab reissued his album East! on Ultradisc UHR SACD.

 In 2017, he created a series of educational videos, A Study of the Opposites and How They Manifest on the Guitar.